Leap years سالهای کبیسه

 Because the Persian calendar keeps 1 Farvardin pinned to the spring equinox (see why Nowruz drifts on the Gregorian calendar), its leap years cannot follow the tidy Gregorian formula.
 Instead, the widely used arithmetic approximation distributes 8 leap years across a 33-year cycle.

-In practice that means leap years usually come every 4 years, with an occasional 5-year gap to keep the calendar in step with the seasons over the long run.
+In practice that means leap years usually come every 4 years, with an occasional 5-year gap to keep the calendar in step with the seasons over the long run (source: Encyclopædia Britannica, “Iranian calendar”).
+For example, across the years 1403 to 1408 the leap years are 1403 and 1408 — a five-year gap, not the four you’d assume.
 The converter uses the well-established jalaali-js implementation of this cycle, which is accurate across the range of years people actually convert.

 A quick way to picture it: count any 33 consecutive Persian years and you will find exactly 8 of them are leap years.
 Most of the gaps between them are 4 years; one is 5.